5heron/DBMS_Lab/Setup/README.md

 ---

-This setup will run Oracle XE in Docker, allow you to copy PL/SQL scripts, and execute them.
+This setup will run Oracle XE in Docker, create a user account, allow you to copy PL/SQL scripts, and execute them.